nordeck/sip-recepta/README.md

 If it is possible for this setup to set `5060` as the external SIP port then callers can use SIP address without setting the port.

 This is fine if you have only an IP address for this setup.
-If you hve a domain name,use the following...
+If you have a domain name, use the following...

 ### DNS records